GET A CASH OFFER NOW

 A deed in lieu is not as damaging as a foreclosure to your credit report, especially if there is no deficiency balance.
 It will stay on your credit report for up to seven years, but you may be able to buy a new home within two to three years.

 How can AMI help if you were denied a loss mitigation option such as a short sale or deed in lieu, and you are now facing foreclosure?

 If your lender has rejected your request for a short sale or deed in lieu, or these loss mitigation programs are not right for you, and it looks like foreclosure is your only option, this is where AMI can help.

-We can make you a cash offer on your property and cover all closing costs.
+We can make you a cash offer on your property and cover all the closing costs for the Buyer (us) and Seller (you).
 This would allow you to sell your home quickly while avoiding the implications that result from foreclosure or loss mitigation programs.

 Simply fill out this form to receive a no-obligation cash offer, regardless of what condition it’s in or what situation you are currently facing.
 If you accept our offer, we can close in 10 days or less.